SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 #### Phrase 2

-The general structure is *food production systems + resilience/adaptation*.
+Phrase 2 and 3 concern reducing vulnerability / increasing resilience.
+They have the same terms for food production systems, but differ in the terms for resilience: phrase 2 is linked to general terms for resilience, while phrase 3 covers terms need to be connected to disasters/shocks/risks.

 Resilience in terms of food production has been described by FAO as:
 > " In the context of sustainable food and agriculture, resilience is the capacity of agro-ecosystems, farming communities, households or individuals to maintain or enhance system productivity by preventing, mitigating or coping with risks, adapting to change, and recovering from shocks" (<a id="FAO2014">[FAO, 2014, p.28](#f7)</a>)

-Natural disasters, climate, market volatility, civil and political unrest are examples of risks (<a id="FAO2014">[FAO, 2014](#f7)</a>).
+The basic structure of phrase 2 is *food production systems + resilience/vulnerability + action*.

+In the *food production system* terms, production systems and species are included (i.e. species are split from production where possible so that both resilience for the species and the production system will be covered).
+Some species remain linked to production to avoid irrelevant results (e.g. vegetable intake and psychological resilience). `pastoral*` is limited in this phrase, as it finds results from other uses (pastoral care, religion studies).

-`pastoral*` is limited here, as it finds results from other uses (pastoral care, religion studies). `tolera*` is a particularly influential term that increases results ("drought tolerance" of crops being a common research theme). `climate smart agriculture` is a term used for an approach specifically addressing climate change.
+In the *resilience* terms, `tolera*` is a particularly influential term that increases results ("drought tolerance" of crops being a common research theme). `climate smart agriculture` is a term used for an approach specifically addressing climate change.

 ``` Ceylon =
 TS=